appium/java-client/docs/Page-objects.md

 - All classes which are declared by the OverrideWidget annotation should be subclasses of the class declared by field

 - All classes which are declared by the OverrideWidget should not be abstract.
-If a declared class is overriden partially like
+If a declared class is overridden partially like

 ```java
   //above is the other field declaration